 The number of concurrent use seats in your license file determines the number of copies of each software product that can be run concurrently.
 The number of named users in your ArcGIS Pro or Premium App named user authorization determines how many sessions of ArcGIS Pro or applicable Premium App that can be run simultaneously.
 Please see the License Manager for Portal for ArcGIS Useful information and best practices topic for more information on named user configuration.

-You only need one ArcGIS License Manager per network to manage all your concurrent use ArcGIS and named user software products.
+You only need one ArcGIS License Manager per network to manage all your concurrent use and named user ArcGIS software products.
 The license server can be a Windows or Linux server and will manage Windows and Linux ArcGIS software products.
-For example, a Windows installation of any version 10.0 to 10.7.1 ArcGIS Desktop product can obtain a license from a Windows or Linux version 2019.0 ArcGIS License Manager.
+For example, a Windows installation of any version 10.0 to 10.8 ArcGIS Desktop product can obtain a license from a Windows or Linux version 2020.0 ArcGIS License Manager.

 Once ArcGIS License Manager is running, any computer on the network can access that license manager to run the software applications.

 After purchasing an Esri software product, you will receive an email from Esri Customer Service containing the authorization information for your purchased products or you can visit the My Esri site.
 You will need this information to authorize licenses on your license server.
 You first need to run the license manager installer and use ArcGIS License Server Administrator to authorize licenses before starting the license service.

 Detailed installation instructions can be found in License manager installation and startup.
 For authorizing and configuring named user ArcGIS Pro and Premium App licenses, information can be found in Configure License Manager for use with Portal for ArcGIS.

 Information concerning licensing with ArcGIS License Manager in cloud environments can be found in this Esri whitepaper.